 Tarantulas and other arachnids

-Tarantulas and other arachnids from around the world.
-We supply hobbyists, breeders, and resellers from our rearing and breeding location here in Massachusetts.
+Arachoiden supplies tarantulas and other arachnids from around the world to hobbyists, breeders, and resellers.
+We are located in Massachusetts.
 The majority of our species are imported from Germany on a regular basis.
-All imports are in accordance with USFW and US Customs regulations.
-As US captive-bred offspring become available we post them for sale, with prices that reflect the US CB advantage.
-We support responsible US breeding by providing guaranteed lineage, novel species, females, males, and breeding groups.
+Imports are in accordance with USFW and US Customs regulations.
+As US captive-bred offspring become available we post them for sale, with prices that reflect the US captive-bred advantage.
+We provide novel species, guaranteed lineage, females, males, and breeding groups.

-The hobby of tarantula keeping and breeding is moving quickly.
-As many of you know, numerous species have not yet been described.
-Others are in need of redescription.
+The tarantula keeping and breeding hobby is moving quickly.
+As many of you know, numerous described species, especially those described before the “modern era,” are in need of redescription.
+Many of the newest most exciting species have not yet been described by science.
 We use traditional scientific nomenclature for described and undescribed species.
-Unfortunately, errors in hobby-based nomenclature and identification are not uncommon.
+Errors in hobby-based nomenclature and identification are not uncommon.
 Common names, perpetuated seemingly by profiteers, introduce further confusion and error.
 One of our goals is to point out naming errors and inaccuracies where we find them, and help pave the way for scientific names to supercede whimsical common names.

 Please check to see if a photo and text accompany the species in which you have interest.
-The paragraph(s) provide species-specific information and explain errors in naming and identification.
+The text provides species-specific information and explain errors in naming and identification.
 The information used is collected from a variety of sources, typically overseas collectors, breeders, exporters, and arachnologists.
-Additional sources include hobby and arachnology textbooks, the Journal of the British Tarantula Society, and original scientific manuscripts.
-What we don’t know far exceeds what we do—we more than welcome information, including photographic, from any interested party.
-Credit will be assigned for facts and photos used in a posting, with permission granted of course.
+Additional sources include original scientific manuscripts, hobby and arachnology textbooks, and the Journal of the British Tarantula Society.
+What we don’t know far exceeds what we do—we more than welcome information from any interested party.
+When permission is granted, credit will be assigned for facts and photos used in a posting.

 Feel free to use the Contact tab or our Facebook page for questions, ideas, comments, reviews, photos, whatever strikes your fancy: https://www.facebook.com/arachnoiden/.